keras-team/keras-io/guides/md/migrating_to_keras_3.md

 ```

 ---
-## Going from Keras 3 to Keras 3 with the TensorFlow Backend
+## Going from Keras 2 to Keras 3 with the TensorFlow backend

 First, replace your imports: